 Luis Tolosa (let2120 [AT] columbia [DOT] edu) is a senior in SEAS majoring in CS.
 He has assisted virtual reality and augmented reality research projects in the Computer Graphics and User Interfaces Lab for the past two semesters.
 Last summer he worked as a Unity Developer at InsiteVR.
 His interests include game development, computer graphics, VR, AR, and robotics.
 He will hold office hours Wednesdays 4:10–6:10pm in 6LE3 Schapiro CEPSR (212-939-7101).

 D. Bowman, E. Kruijff, J. LaViola Jr., and I. Poupyrev.
 3D User Interfaces: Theory and Practice.
 Addison-Wesley, Boston, 2005, ISBN 0-201-75867-9 [required].

-For those assignments that involve programming, you will be using the Unity game development environment, which supports the development of 3D applications for desktop, hand-held, and head-worn displays, and (with additional support) augmented reality, in which the user's view of the surrounding real world is integrated with overlaid 3D graphics.
-To track the 3D position and orientation of objects in the real world and merge them with real-world imagery, you will be using Qualcomm Vuforia, a camera-based software library.
-This year, we will do all of our development on Android and iOS devices with cameras (e.g., smartphones and tablets).
+For those assignments that involve programming, you will be using Unity 5 Personal Edition, which supports the development of 3D applications for desktop, hand-held, and head-worn displays, and (with additional support) augmented reality, in which the user's perception of the surrounding real world is integrated with geometrically aligned 3D media.
+To track the 3D position and orientation of objects in the real world and merge them with real-world media, you will be using PTC Vuforia, a computer-vision–based software library.
+We will be deploying our apps to Android and iOS devices with cameras (e.g., smartphones and tablets).
 More info will be available shortly.

 You are responsible for all material covered in class and all the assigned reading listed in the syllabus, including any changes or additions announced in class.
 If you miss a class, please talk to someone who didn't.
 (Copies of each class's slides will be linked to the syllabus.)